Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Discussions and conclusions

 \section{Discussions and conclusions}

 In this work, we employed DFT calculations for Cu-MMT and extended the ClayFF force field to include Cu$^{2+}$ interactions, allowing for the accurate modeling of Cu-MMT systems.
 We examined the interaction energies between two MMT with three different cations including Na$^{+}$, Ca$^{2+}$, and Cu$^{2+}$.
 Our calculations suggest that, in pure water solution, the swelling pressure induced by Cu-MMT falls between that of Ca-MMT and Na-MMT, a significant observation with implications for DGR applications.
 Our study suggests that exerted swelling pressure caused by Cu-MMT on the container is comparable to those of Ca- and Na-MMT.
-Also, Cu-MMT exhibits substantial swelling capabilities similar to Na- and Ca-MMT, effectively hindering bacterial activities, which is crucial for the containment of radioactive waste.
+Also, Cu-MMT exhibits substantial swelling capabilities similar to Na- and Ca-MMT, effectively hindering bacterial activities, which is crucial for the protection of the container and therefore the containment of used nuclear fuel.
 Of note, in a DGR system, the actual conditions might involve the presence of saline solutions, which could influence the Cu ion charge state, the swelling pressure induced by Cu-MMT and its implications for DGR applications.

 Furthermore, our MSD studies demonstrated that Na$^+$ ions exhibit higher mobility than Ca$^{2+}$ and Cu$^{2+}$ ions, particularly in the XY plane.
-We observed higher diffusion rates for ions in the second layer of water compared to the third layer, a phenomenon which could be attributed to the presence of structural edges in our semi-periodic clay setup.
+We observed that the diffusion rate increases with the hydration layer for all ions and in all directions.
+This observation indicates that additional water layers facilitate greater ion mobility, likely due to reduced interactions with the clay surface as hydration increases.

-As expected, we found similarity between the mobility patterns of Cu$^{2+}$ and Ca$^{2+}$ ions in our simulations.
-Both ions exhibited comparable diffusion rates in all directions and for all three hydration layers.
-This observation suggests a common behavior in their interactions with the clay matrix, despite their different chemical properties.
+We found that the diffusion of Cu$^{2+}$ ions was lower than that of Ca$^{2+}$ ions in all directions and for all three hydration layers.
+This behavior is expected based on their different chemical properties.
+Our calculations showed that, in the event of copper corrosion from the container, these Cu$^{2+}$ ions can be captured by the surrounding bentonite.